haothitran/etheirys/docs/relics/zodiac-weapons.md

 !!! summary "Cost"
     - 75 Allagan Tomestones of Poetics for Superior Enchanted Ink (25 each x3)
-    - ***(Optional)*** 1125 Allagan Tomestones of Poetics for Mysterious Maps (75 each x15)
+    - *(Optional)* 1125 Allagan Tomestones of Poetics for Mysterious Maps (75 each x15)
     - You will need a lot of Materia I, II, III and/or IV, or gil to purchase them from the Market Board.

 ### Celestial Radiance

 1. Speak with Jalzahn with your relic weapon equipped.
-2. Travel to Central Thanalan and speak with [Mutamix Bubblypots](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/cd74a28508b/) (`X:23.7, Y:13.6`).
+2. Speak with [Mutamix Bubblypots](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/cd74a28508b/) (Central Thanalan, `X:23.7, Y:13.6`).
-3. Speak with Hubairtin (`X:23.5, Y:13.7`).
+3. Speak with Hubairtin (Central Thanalan, `X:23.5, Y:13.7`).
-4. Travel to Mor Dhona and speak with Rowena.
+4. Speak with Rowena.
-5. Speak with Auriana.
-    - Select dialogue option: `Allagan Tomestones of Poetics (Special Arms)` > `Others`
-    - Purchase Superior Enchanted Ink (x3) for 25 Allagan Tomestones of Poetics each for a total of 75 Allagan Tomestones of Poetics.
+5. Purchase Superior Enchanted Ink (x3) for 25 Poetics each for a total of 75 Poetics.
+    - Sold by [Auriana](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/27773b8b4a7/) (Mor Dhona, `X:22.7, Y:6.6`) > `Special Arms` > `Others`
+    - Sold by Rowena's Representatives in main cities > `Combat Supplies` > `Special Arms Materials`
 6. Report back to Hubairtin.

 ### Star Light, Star Bright

-1. Report to Jalzahn.
+1. Speak with Jalzahn.
 2. Speak with Hubairtin.
     - Select dialogue option: `Sphere Scrolls` > `Obtain a sphere scroll`
 3. Complete your Sphere Scroll by successfully binding 75 materia of various grades.
     - However, you cannot bind materia the conventional way.
-You will need Alexandrite to bind each materia.
+    - You will need Alexandrite (x75) to bind materia.

     !!! question "Where to get Alexandrite?"
-        - Complete FATEs with an Animus zodiac weapon equipped.
+        1. Complete FATEs with an Animus zodiac weapon equipped.
 It will drop randomly.
-        - Purchased from your Grand Company's Hunt Billmaster for Allied Seals.
+        2. Purchased from your Grand Company's Hunt Billmaster for 50 Allied Seals each for a total of 3,750 Allied Seals.
-        - From treasure chests from Mysterious Maps.
+        3. From treasure chests from Mysterious Maps.
             - Requires completed quest: [Treasures and Tribulations](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/66be24fd65b/)
             - Allows you the ability to `Actions & Traits` > `General` > `Decipher` and `Dig` treasure maps.
             - See more information about this method below.